elmtree-askmo/cloudcannon-app/content/learn/education-studies/how-can-you-evaluate-the-quality-of-a-research-article.md

 score: -1.0
 related_article1:
     id: 164938
+    title: >-
-    title: What are the main types of advocacy groups and their focus areas?
+        What are the main types of advocacy groups and their focus areas?
     subject: Education Studies
     url: /learn/education-studies/questions/what-are-the-main-types-of-advocacy-groups-and-their-focus-areas
 related_article2:
-    id: 164941
+    id: 164933
-    title: How do media and cultural factors influence political views?
+    title: >-
+        What are the primary methods of data collection in research?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-do-media-and-cultural-factors-influence-political-views
+    url: /learn/education-studies/questions/what-are-the-primary-methods-of-data-collection-in-research
 related_article3:
-    id: 164942
+    id: 164933
+    title: >-
-    title: What are the core principles of communism?
+        What are the primary methods of data collection in research?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-core-principles-of-communism
+    url: /learn/education-studies/questions/what-are-the-primary-methods-of-data-collection-in-research
 related_article4:
-    id: 164942
+    id: 164936
+    title: >-
-    title: What are the core principles of communism?
+        What are the different types of questions used in surveys, and how can bias be avoided?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-core-principles-of-communism
+    url: /learn/education-studies/questions/what-are-the-different-types-of-questions-used-in-surveys-and-how-can-bias-be-avoided
 related_article5:
-    id: 164937
+    id: 164945
-    title: What role do advocacy groups play in influencing policy?
+    title: >-
+        What are some key strategies used in counterterrorism efforts?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-role-do-advocacy-groups-play-in-influencing-policy
+    url: /learn/education-studies/questions/what-are-some-key-strategies-used-in-counterterrorism-efforts
 ---

 &nbsp;